 - Outdoor Programs – offer students in all majors camping, hiking, mountaineering, canoeing, river rafting, sea kayaking, skiing, ice climbing and biking trips

-- Kellogg Farm – provides diverse opportunities for learning and teaching about the natural world and the human-nature relationship
+- Kellogg Farm – A working farm in Palmer, Alaska providing diverse opportunities for learning and teaching across academic programs.

-- The Consortium Library – a shared resource between University of Alaska-Anchorage and Alaska Pacific University that gives students access to over 930,000 volumes, 250 databases and 70,000 journals and e-books
+- The Consortium Library – a shared resource between APU and its neighboring institution, the University of Alaska Anchorage.
+The library gives students access to more than 930,000 volumes, 250 databases, 70,000 journals, and dozens of study nooks.